boeboe/wasm-repo-old/README.md

 # WASM Plugins Server

 This server provides a simple way to upload and download WASM plugin files.
 It is built using Go and offers a lightweight solution for managing your WASM files.
-The main use case is for local development of Istio and Envoy WASM plugins
+The main use case is for local development of Istio and Envoy WASM plugins.

 ## Features